grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

-3. **Automatic execution on a high performance cluster (HPC).** Manually writing [job scripts](https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts) is a pain, the workflow should take care of that automatically.
+3. **Automatic execution on a high performance cluster (HPC).** Manually writing [job scripts](https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts) and babysitting running jobs is a pain, the workflow should take care of that automatically.

 4. **Automatically only re-execute modified parts.** Some steps can be computationally expensive, so it would be nice not having to execute them